-People and their relatives said they felt safe living at Hillcrest House.
-Comments included, "The staff make sure people are safe" and "Everything is ok, I have no concerns."
+People said they felt safe living at Fountain Place.
+Comments included, "I feel very safe here" and "Yes, I feel safe here.
+Staff are available to help me if I need them."

 Staff had the knowledge and confidence to identify safeguarding concerns and act on them to protect people.
-They had access to information and guidance about safeguarding procedures to help them identify possible abuse and respond appropriately, if it occurred.
+They had access to information and guidance about safeguarding procedures to help them identify possible abuse and respond appropriately if it occurred.
 Staff told us they had received safeguarding training and we confirmed this from training records.
 Staff were aware of different types of abuse people may experience and the action they needed to take if they suspected abuse was happening.
 They said they would report suspected abuse and were confident senior staff in the service would listen to them and act on their concerns.
 Staff were aware of the option to take concerns to agencies outside the service if they felt they were not being dealt with.